Mill Creek neighborhood commemorates the 20th anniversary of the Lex Street massacre - The Philadelphia Sunday Sun

 “My music is my way of healing myself,” Porter said.
 “I have been fighting ever since the Lex Street Massacre happened.
 I want to shed some type of light and bring something positive out of something that was so negative and very tragic.
 I will not let the city forget the Lex Street Massacre.”

 Porter also said the city had messed up the case when they arrested the wrong men who didn’t have anything to do with the crime.
-She said once the police arrested the right men, the city tried to make everybody else forget about the Lex Street tragedy.
+She said once the police arrested the right men, officials tried to make everybody else forget about the Lex Street tragedy.

 State Sen. Vincent Hughes, who also attended the event, agreed with Porter.
 He said the city tried to sweep the Lex Street Massacre under the rug and sent that message to the large crowd in attendance.